Tom Pearce (footballer): Scunthorpe United loan

 On 31 January 2019, Pearce joined EFL League One side Scunthorpe United on a six month loan.
 He made his debut on 9 February in a 2–0 win against Accrington Stanley.

 In total, he made nine appearances for Scunthorpe in League One, scoring his only goal for the club on 12 March 2019 with a long range strike in a 4–1 win over Southend United.

 After returning to Leeds in the summer of 2019, in July 2019, Pearce was the subject of interest of a loan move to Greek Super League side Aris Thessaloniki F.C. who would also play in the Europa League in the upcoming 2019–20 season.

 Wigan Athletic

 On deadline day in summer 2019, Pearce signed a three-year deal with Wigan Athletic for an undisclosed fee.
 He scored his first goal for Wigan in an EFL Trophy tie against Port Vale on 6 October 2020.
 In January 2022, Pearce signed a further contract with Wigan Athletic until summer 2024.

 On 10 May 2024 the club announced he would be released.

 CF Montréal

 On 12 July 2024, Pearce signed a two-and-a-half-year deal with Major League Soccer side CF Montréal.
 Following Montréal's 2025 season, Pearce's contract with the club was terminated.

+Chesterfield

+On 9 January 2026, Pearce returned to England, joining League Two club Chesterfield on an eighteen-month contract.